fossasia/open-event-server/autodeploy/README.md

 This directory contains a Python auto deployment script that polls the github projects of Open Event and updates docker-compose containers

+# WARNING

+Edit `.env` before deployment - the admin credentials are stored there

 ## Config format

 Edit `config.yml` for adding new projects